Hesse configuration: Description

 The Hesse configuration has the same incidence relations as the lines and points of the affine plane over the field of 3 elements.
 That is, the points of the Hesse configuration may be identified with ordered pairs of numbers modulo 3, and the lines of the configuration may correspondingly be identified with the triples of points (x, y) satisfying a linear equation ax + by = c (mod 3).
 Alternatively, the points of the configuration may be identified by the squares of a tic-tac-toe board, and the lines may be identified with the lines and broken diagonals of the board.

 Each point belongs to four lines: in the tic tac toe interpretation of the configuration, one line is horizontal, one vertical, and two are diagonals or broken diagonals.
 Each line contains three points.
-In the language of configurations the Hesse configuration has the notation 94123, meaning that there are 9 points, 4 lines per point, 12 lines, and 3 points per line.
+In the language of configurations the Hesse configuration has the notation (94 123), meaning that there are 9 points, 4 lines per point, 12 lines, and 3 points per line.

+With points indexed 1...9 in a 3x3 grid, can have configuration table.
+Columns are lines, indexing points.

-The Hesse configuration has 216 symmetries (its automorphism group has order 216).
-The group of its symmetries is known as the Hessian group.
+The Hesse configuration has 18×4! = 432 automorphisms, doubling the symmetries of the related Hessian group.

+Every pair of points are connected within one line.
+This is seen in its complete adjacency matrix: